missmathpati/missmathpati/README.md

 <code><img height="30" src="https://github.com/github/explore/blob/main/topics/figma/figma.png"></code>

 ### Major Projects I've Worked On:
+- 💻 stackoverflow: Conducted NLP analysis of StackOverflow posts using PySpark NLP and Spark ML to derive insights into user interactions and post trends.
+Utilized big data processing techniques to efficiently handle 30 GB of data, achieving over 95% accuracy on 50 logistic regression models for NLP analysis of StackOverflow posts.
 - 📃 Published research paper on Dynamics of Cyberbullying: ML Detection Models and catalytic role of tweets engagement metrics on Twitter in [14th International Conference on Cloud Computing, Data Science & Engineering (Confluence 2024) by IEEE indexed in Scopus](https://ieeexplore.ieee.org/document/10463218).
 - ✨ Copyrighted my project MedsXplore - Unlock Medicinal Insights.
 _MedsXplore is an innovative web interface where users can access medicinal knowledge such as side effects, dosage, manufacturing information, and much more at their fingertips with just 2 easy steps; SCAN & UPLOAD.
 Provided with Multilingual support and audio feature to cater to a larger audience._ 🌐🔍